frc1444/robo-sim/README.md

     implementation "com.github.frc1444.robo-sim:gdx:v0.0.1"
 }
 ```
 ### TODO

+### Completed TODO
-Have a start screen to choose from practice or real simulation.
+* Have a start screen to choose from practice or real simulation.
 Practice simulation allows the changing
 of teams and the quick start of teleop, autonomous and test modes.
 A real simulation simulates an entire game